cardiffman/fpg/README.md

 there is no definition of how those expressions should be handled by the C Scheme.

 The short-term goal is to have the G code interpreted.

 Other goals:
-Detag the nodes
+- Detag the nodes
-Unbox native data
+- Unbox native data
-That thing with cons/nil/hd/tl is weird.
+- That thing with cons/nil/hd/tl is weird.

+The G0 project included here for now is a non-spineless G machine.
+The G code emitted by the compiler creates Application nodes on the node stack and those get applied to each other by an unwind instruction until you have a number node or a code node.
+The code node will then be executed.
+At the moment G0 doesn't quite work.